A man attacked a mosque with an ax and bear spray, police say. Congregants took him down before anyone got hurt.

-A man — identified by police as 24-year-old Mohammad Moiz Omar — had stormed into Dar Al-Tawheed Islamic Centre in Mississauga, about 15 miles from Toronto.
+A man — identified by police as 24-year-old Mohammad Moiz Omar — had stormed into Dar Al-Tawheed Islamic Centre in Mississauga, Ontario, about 15 miles from Toronto.
 He started spraying the back of the prayer group while wielding a hatchet, police said, in what they added “is believed to be a hate-motivated incident.”

 Some people ran outside coughing — their noses and eyes stinging from the chemicals.
 But before any of the approximately 20 worshipers were harmed, a group of them tackled the man to the ground, a congregant told the Toronto Star.